The Between-Session Gap: Why Cognitive Rehab Can't Wait Until Next Week

-The standard model of cognitive rehabilitation is session-based: the client comes in, you work through exercises together, and they leave with instructions to practice at home.
+The standard model of cognitive rehabilitation is session-based: the client comes in, you work through activities together, and they leave with instructions to practice at home.
 The problem is that “practice at home” rarely happens the way clinicians hope.

 Paper handouts get lost.
 PDF links don’t get clicked.
 Without structure, engagement drops off within days — and when the client returns the following week, you’re working with the same cognitive baseline you had before.